 GREG QUICK, Senior Editor (emeritus)

 Greg has been a reporter for over 20 years covering a variety of high tech companies, technologies and market trends.
-Starting with Apple he has covered heavyweights and startups as well as following trends in mobile communications and computing.
+Starting with Apple he has covered heavyweights and startups as online slots real money well as following trends in mobile communications and computing.
 An avid sports fan he has had season tickets with NFL, MLB and NHL teams and attended sporting events in across the country as well as a poorly chosen soccer match in Scotland.

 JOHN EVAN FROOK, Editor Emeritus